yetanotherchris/kelpie/readme.md

 			]
 		}

-## Roadmap

-### Iteration 1 (Done)
-1. Reads all files from directories (using async)
-2. Table of logs for today
-3. Table of logs for this week
-4. Show error messages in detail
-5. Rescan all logs

-### Iteration 1.1 (Done)
-1. Remove RavenDB and put MongoDB there.

-### Iteration 2 (Done)
-1. Count of common exceptions for today and this week
-2. Drill down into common exceptions

-### Iteration 2.1 (Done)
-1. Decent configuration from a JSON .config file.

-### Iteration 2.2 (Done)
-1. Environments

-### Iteration 3
-1. Import tool improvements: --update, --copyfiles to only copy files.

-### Iteration 4
-2. Smart re-scanning, journaling the last scan time for each app and server.

-### Iteration 5
-1. Search messages

-### Iteration 6
-1. Improvements to the dashboard to show server with most errors, removing the average.
-2. Totals for each day.

-### Iteration 7
-1. Paging

 ### Performance, scaling and the ImportBufferSize settings
 Kelpie has been test with duplicated data creating an 11gb MongoDB data directory.
 This was with 10+ apps per server with 1gb of data per server (around 5gb of log files in total.)